chrisjackson-pellicle/hybpiper-nf/README.md

      -profile <profile>                       Configuration profile to use.
 Can use multiple (comma separated)
                                               Available: standard (default), slurm

+     -resume                                  If restarting the pipeline, use cached results from previously completed processes

      --cleanup                                Run 'cleanup.py' for each gene directory after 'reads_first.py'